Saginaw Impact Structure

 Researchers have examined the "moraines" of the Saginaw Glacial Lobe and have offered several solutions to their anomalous relationship with the other Wisconsin-Era Ice Sheet lobes.
 Both the Michigan and the Huron/Erie lobes are seen as having overridden the original terminal margins of the Saginaw lobe, presenting a confusing picture of its advance and retreat.
 We ask the question: did the "Saginaw Lobe" ever exist?, or could the excision of the central Michigan landscape be the result of a cosmic impact?
 While there is good reason to expect that the central Michigan Peninsula was covered by a deep ice sheet, as it traversed down from the north, we question the existence of the "plunge" and focused Saginaw lobe advance from the northeast as commonly portrayed.

 Our current proposal holds that the impact carved out much of the current bedrock topography of the Michigan basin surrounding and west of the Saginaw Bay.
-Local ejecta, distributed in a butterfly pattern, was heaped on top of the then-present Wisconsin ice sheet.
+Local ejecta, distributed in a butterfly pattern, was heaped on top of the then-present ice sheet.
 As the sheet melted beneath the ejecta blanket, many of the enigmatic "moraines", hummocks and tunnel landforms were created.
-Eventually, the large lake created within the ice sheet crater catastrophically drained southward, initially creating the Kankakee Torrent, and later the Central Kalamazoo River Valley (CKRV).
+Eventually, the large lake created within the ice sheet crater catastrophically drained southward, similar to that assumed to have occurred during the post-LGM Kankakee Torrent, and later the Central Kalamazoo River Valley (CKRV).

 Oblique Impact Crater on Mars with ejecta butterfly

 We theorize that the impact occurred into a 1k to 2km thick ice sheet, which adsorbed much of the impact energy.
 Pulverized ice effectively mobilized and hydrated the ejecta, composed of sedimentary strata from the terrestrial crater, ice from the overlying sheet, and elements of the impactor.
-Much of that volume would be deposited locally, but we note that invoking the Wisconsin-era Ice Sheet also provides a vehicle to minimize local ejecta, as it would have landed on the sheet and eventually deposited randomly as glacial till.
+Much of that volume would be deposited locally, but we note that invoking an Illinoian Ice Sheet at MIS 20 also provides a vehicle to minimize local ejecta, as it would have landed on the sheet and eventually deposited randomly as glacial till over the following 7 glacial eras.

 Here is an elevation profile generated in Global mapper using USGS NED data.